esphome/esphome-docs/components/bluetooth_proxy.rst

 Complete sample recommended configuration
 -----------------------------------------

 Below is a complete sample recommended configuration for a Bluetooth proxy.

 This configuration is for a Olimex ESP32-PoE-ISO board with an Ethernet connection to the network.

+If you are using a different board, you will need to change the ``board`` substitution to match your board.

+If you experience issues your proxy, try reducing your configuration to be as similar to this as possible.

 .. code-block:: yaml